Rowing at the 2020 Summer Olympics

 The rowing competitions at the 2020 Summer Olympics in Tokyo took place between 23 and 30 July 2021 at the Sea Forest Waterway (Central Breakwater) in Tokyo Bay.
-Fourteen medal events were contested by 526 athletes (263 men and women each).
+Fourteen medal events were contested by 526 athletes (266 men and 260 women --- three of the seven coxes in the women's eights were male).

 Competition format

 The rowing programme featured a total of fourteen events, seven each for both men and women in identical boat classes.
 This gender equality was suggested by the World Rowing Federation at its February 2017 congress, with the recommendation adopted by the International Olympic Committee in June 2017.
 This balancing was achieved by deleting the men's lightweight four and adding the women's coxless four boat classes.
 The women's coxless four previously ran at the 1992 Barcelona Olympics; the only time this boat class was an Olympic event.
 The changes to the Olympic rowing schedule were the first since the 1996 Atlanta Olympics.

 Events for the 2020 Tokyo Olympics included both disciplines of rowing: sweep rowing, where competitors each use a single oar, and sculling, where they use two placed on opposite sides of the boat.
 There was also one lightweight (weight restricted) event for each gender: the lightweight double sculls.
 Sculling events include men's and women's singles, doubles, lightweight doubles, and quads.
 Sweep events included men's and women's coxless pairs, coxless fours, and eights.